How Future Scenario Planning Can Guide Your Sustainability Strategy in the Face of Business UncertaintyNovember 30, 2017 | BIER

 Companies often struggle to accurately forecast their level of future preparedness.
 As a result, when surprises pop up, they’re usually unable to adequately address challenges or take full advantage of opportunities.

-“This is about managing future risks,” says Jean-Francois Roucou, Pernod Richard’s Group Director of Sustainable Performance and BIER Future Scenarios Working Group member.
+“This is about managing future risks,” says Jean-Francois Roucou, Pernod Ricard’s Group Director of Sustainable Performance and BIER Future Scenarios Working Group member.
 “Future scenario planning enables organizations to create thoughtful and more comprehensive risk management strategies, and put themselves in a better position to tackle the ‘what ifs’ if or when they become reality.”

 The Future Scenarios Toolkit is designed to help companies evaluate their future planning readiness.
 With four pre-determined scenarios and supporting guidance, companies can uncover the strengths and weaknesses of their current strategy.